QualiSystems/devguide_source/_reference/8.1.0/quali-shell-framework.md

 The most common ways to communicate with the device are via:
 * CLI – cloudshell-cli
 * SNMP – cloudshell-snmp

+These handlers need to be initialized and passed to the runners.

 #### CLI Handler<a name="CliHandler"></a>